-(e) The court, in issuing any final order in any action brought pursuant to this section, may award costs of litigation, including reasonable attorney and expert witness fees, to any party, whenever the court determines such an award is appropriate.
-The court, if a temporary restraining order or preliminary injunction is sought, may require the filing of a bond or equivalent security in accordance with the Hawaii rules of civil procedure.
+(e) In issuing any final order in any action brought pursuant to this section, the court shall award costs of litigation, including reasonable attorney and expert witness fees, to the prevailing or substantially prevailing party.
+If a temporary restraining order or preliminary injunction is sought, the court may require the filing of a bond or equivalent security in accordance with the Hawaii rules of civil procedure.

-(g) Penalties received under subsection (b) shall be deposited into the environmental response revolving fund established by section 128D-2.
+(g) Moneys received as a result of any penalties imposed under subsection (b) shall be deposited into the environmental response revolving fund established by section 128D-2.
 The court shall have discretion to order that such civil penalties, in lieu of being deposited in the fund, be used in beneficial mitigation, education, or protection projects which enhance public health or the environment."